LLMs as Visual Explainers: Advancing Image Classification with Evolving Visual Descriptions: Abstract

 \section{Abstract}

 Vision-language models (VLMs) offer a promising paradigm for image classification by comparing the similarity between images and class embeddings.
 A critical challenge lies in crafting precise textual representations for class names.
 While previous studies have leveraged recent advancements in large language models (LLMs) to enhance these descriptors, their outputs often suffer from ambiguity and inaccuracy.
-We identify two primary causes: 1) The prevalent reliance on textual interactions with LLMs, leading to a mismatch between the generated text and the visual content in VLMs' latent space - a phenomenon we term the “explain without seeing" dilemma.
-2) The oversight of the inter-class relationships, resulting in descriptors that fail to differentiate similar classes effectively.
-To address these issues, we propose a novel image classification framework combining VLMs with LLMs, named Iterative Optimization with Visual Feedback.
-In particular, our method develops an LLM-based agent, employing an evolutionary optimization strategy to refine class descriptors.
-Crucially, we incorporate visual feedback from VLM classification metrics, thereby guiding the optimization process with concrete visual data.
-Our method leads to improving accuracy on a wide range of image classification benchmarks, with $3.47\%$ average gains over state-of-the-art methods.
-We also highlight the resulting descriptions serve as explainable and robust features that can consistently improve the performance across various backbone models.
-Code is available \href{https://github.com/zhuole1025/LLMs_as_Visual_Explainers}{here}.
+We attribute this to two primary factors: 1) the reliance on single-turn textual interactions with LLMs, leading to a mismatch between generated text and visual concepts for VLMs; 2) the oversight of the inter-class relationships, resulting in descriptors that fail to differentiate similar classes effectively.
+In this paper, we propose a novel framework that integrates LLMs and VLMs to find the optimal class descriptors.
+Our training-free approach develops an LLM-based agent with an evolutionary optimization strategy to iteratively refine class descriptors.
+We demonstrate our optimized descriptors are of high quality which effectively improves classification accuracy on a wide range of benchmarks.
+Additionally, these descriptors offer explainable and robust features, boosting performance across various backbone models and complementing fine-tuning-based methods.